klaviyo/klaviyo-swift-sdk/README.md

 ### Step 1: Register the URL scheme

-In order for Apple to route a deep link to your application you need to register a URL scheme in your application's info.plist file.
-This can be done using the editor that xcode provides in xcode from the Info tab of your project settings (reference screenshot below) or editing the info.plist directly -
+In order for Apple to route a deep link to your application you need to register a URL scheme in your application's Info.plist file.
+This can be done using the editor that xcode provides in xcode from the Info tab of your project settings (reference screenshot below) or editing the Info.plist directly -

 ![](example1.png)